-Functional food & drinks are food and beverages with special ingredients that support certain functions of the body: they promote digestion, improve concentration and attention, help to relax or have a positive effect on eye health.
+Functional food & drinks are food and beverages with special ingredients that are associated with digestion, concentration or relaxation.

 People today want to be efficient and productive - and at the same time feel good in both body and soul.
 Nutrition is like an individual fuel for the body: what we eat and drink determines what quality of energy we make available to the cells every day.
-More and more people are taking advantage of this knowledge: Because certain ingredients have special “abilities” to trigger or favor certain reactions in the body and therefore also in the psyche.
-For example, 54 percent of German consumers are interested in products that promote digestion, 35 percent of Chinese want functional drinks with anti-aging effects and 61 percent of Australians choose drinks because of their health benefits!
+More and more people are taking advantage of this knowledge.
+For example, 54 percent of German consumers are interested in products that support digestion, 35 percent of Chinese want functional drinks with anti-aging effects and 61 percent of Australians care about the nutrient content of food and beverage products!

 Source: Soda’s Health-Conscious Pivot - The Future of Soft Drinks